gridster2/Melvor/Documents/Compendium of Damage Reduction.md

 ## Maximum Damage Reduction

-The following equipment sets describe the maximum damage reduction for each combat style.
-The [Cape of Completion](https://wiki.melvoridle.com/index.php?title=Cape_of_Completion) is excluded, since it probably won't be obtained while its damage reduction is still useful.
-The [Guardian Amulet](https://wiki.melvoridle.com/index.php?title=Guardian_Amulet)'s bonus 5% is also excluded, since its damage reduction only kicks in when already low on health, and thus isn't useful when calculating idle combat.

 This is the theoretical maximum damage reduction that a player can reach, using the [Cape of Completion](https://wiki.melvoridle.com/index.php?title=Cape_of_Completion) with a [Guardian Amulet](https://wiki.melvoridle.com/index.php?title=Guardian_Amulet).
 This totals to a whopping **82%** reduction, or with a boosted [Guardian Amulet](https://wiki.melvoridle.com/index.php?title=Guardian_Amulet) and the proper combat triangle bonus, **108%**.

 It is unrealistic to do calculations with this percentage reduction, as it relies on nearly impossible-to-get items and specific circumstances.
 It's worth noting that damage reduction caps at 100%; anything beyond that has no additional effect.